 That was a brief overview at the process, and now here’s a closer look at the ins and outs of how contract manufacturing works:

-• Collaborative work: In addition to outsourcing production to a manufacturing firm, client companies may also collaborate with the manufacturers to create a new product.
+• Collaborative work: In addition to outsourcing production, client companies may also collaborate with the manufacturers to create a new product.
 This is especially pertinent if a client lacks the technical expertise to develop, for example, a bespoke chemical formulation that ticks all their boxes.
-With a contract manufacturer, new products can be prototyped and continually refined until they meet the client’s exact requirements.
-Production is then scaled up.
-The contract manufacturer is not typically credited in the final product; the client company retains all Intellectual Property rights.

-• Design and quality control: While it is the client company’s responsibility to provide design specifications and feedback on the product being manufactured, the quality control of the product is the responsibility of the contract manufacturer, who should implement its own quality management system and quality control checks.
-This is necessary to ensure that the products are compliant with the specifications of the client company.
-The client company has the right to reject products that are not compliant with the standards they have established.
+• Design and quality control: While it is the client company’s responsibility to provide design specifications and feedback, quality control is the responsibility of the contract manufacturer.
+They should have their own quality management system and quality control checks.

 • Non-disclosure agreements: While it may sound off-putting to share your formula or coveted manufacturing process with another business, there’s no need to worry; contract manufacturing agreements are usually bound by NDAs that protect the client’s ideas, processes, and products.